minio/directpv-docs/content/installation/_index.md

 ### Install the driver

-Install the `directpv-min-io` CSI driver in the kubernetes cluster.
+Install the `directpv-min-io` CSI driver on all nodes in the kubernetes cluster.

 ```sh {.copy}
 kubectl directpv install
 ```

 - DirectPV components install in the namespace `directpv`.
 - Specify an alternate kubeconfig with `kubectl directpv --kubeconfig /path/to/kubeconfig`.